pryley/site-reviews/readme.txt

 Site Reviews has a fresh coat of paint!

+- ‼️ The minimum required version of PHP is v8.0
+- ‼️ The minimum required version of WordPress is v6.7
 - Added [Breakdance](https://breakdance.com/) integration
 - Added [Bricks](https://bricksbuilder.io/) integration
 - Added [Divi 5](https://www.elegantthemes.com/divi-5/) integration